Automated External Defibrillators

 maintaining the device after it has been purchased.

-HPRA repeats it's calls for owners to check defibrillators (3 November 2016)
+HPRA repeats its calls for owners to check defibrillators (28 November 2017)

 The HPRA has again published a press release calling on all organisations with automated external defibrillators (AEDs) to urgently check that the recommended safety and maintenance updates on their device have been undertaken.

-Since the media campaign in November 2015 135 AED’s have received updates that were outstanding at that time.
-However AED manufacturers have identified further issues across 2 further models which account for 70 devices on the Irish market.
-Of these 56 devices still require upgrades.
+Since the media campaign in November 2016 257 AED’s have received updates that were outstanding at that time.
+However AED manufacturers have identified further issues across further models.
+Of these newly identified actions 92 devices still require upgrades across 2 models.

 Most importantly, the HPRA stresses that if an update or other action is identified and communicated by the manufacturer to the owner – through the publication and distribution of what is called a field safety notice (FSN) – then this should be undertaken immediately.
 Otherwise the AED may not work properly when it is needed.